Crazioz/CzBase_V1/[7.Mapping]/bob74_ipl/README.md

 - Cleaned and optimized the code

 22/03/2019 - 2.0.7c
-- CEO Offices: Changed the default loaded garage to ImportCEOGarage4.Part.Garage2 in order to avoid Office glitchs
+- CEO Offices: Changed the default loaded garage to ImportCEOGarage4.Part.Garage2 in order to avoid Office glitches

 15/01/2019 - 2.0.7b
 - Nightclubs: Fixed a typo for the fake lights